-Manjal Jimalji trail is located in Mossman Gorge, Daintree National Park.
+Manjal Jimalji trail is located in Mossman Gorge, Daintree National Park (CYPAL).
 The trail begins in the Whyanbeel Valley at Little Falls Creek about 17km north of Mossman, which is 80km north of Cairns along the Captain Cook Highway.

 From Mossman, travel north on the Mossman–Daintree Road.
 About 8km north of Mossman the Mossman–Daintree Road veers to the right while Miallo Road continues straight ahead.
 Follow Miallo Road for 3km then turn left into Whyanbeel Road.
 Travel a further 4km, crossing the bridge over Whyanbeel Creek, and take the second road on the left towards the Karnak Playhouse.
 Continue past the Karnak Playhouse until you cross a cattle grid.
 After crossing the grid, park your car off the road.
 Follow the walking track, indicated by orange markers and directional signs, for 700m to the start of the Manjal Jimalji trail.
 Remember, some of this land is private property so be respectful by staying on designated roads and walking tracks.

 The Manjal Jimalji trail is not wheelchair accessible.